adrianobono/products-shop-app/README.md

 5) Started inital documentation using this README.md file and added a checklist of requirements;

 6) Added sass library and commited and merge actual branch to master

+7) Update local master and checkout to new branch to implement minimal api first for products CRUD

+8) Added online Json-Server API for products, reference links   <https://github.com/kitloong/json-server-vercel> and <https://www.youtube.com/watch?v=A--aYRbzKdU>

+9) Added initial pages to use routes